pavel-demin/usb104-a7-notes/mcpha.md

 Getting started
 -----

- - Connect a signal source to the CH1 or CH2 connector of the Zmod Digitizer module.
+- Connect a signal source to the CH1 or CH2 connector of the Zmod Digitizer module
- - Connect the USB104 A7 board to a USB port.
+- Connect the USB104 A7 board to a USB port
- - Download and unpack the [release zip file]({{ site.release-file }}).
+- Download and unpack the [release zip file]({{ site.release-file }})
- - Install the WinUSB driver for the USB interface of the USB104 A7 board (USB ID `0403:6010` and `0403:6014`) using [Zadig](https://zadig.akeo.ie).
+- Install the WinUSB driver for the USB interface of the USB104 A7 board (USB ID `0403:6010` and `0403:6014`) using [Zadig](https://zadig.akeo.ie)
- - Run the `mcpha.exe` program.
+- Run the `mcpha.exe` program
- - Press the Start button in the upper left corner.
+- Press the Start button in the upper left corner
- - Select the Spectrum histogram 1 or Spectrum histogram 2 tab.
+- Select the Spectrum histogram 1 or Spectrum histogram 2 tab
- - Set the amplitude threshold and exposure time.
+- Set the amplitude threshold and exposure time
- - Press the Start button on the Spectrum histogram tab.
+- Press the Start button on the Spectrum histogram tab

 Building from source
 -----